nimiq/core-rs-albatross/README.md

 - `libssl-dev` (in Debian/Ubuntu) or `openssl-devel` (in Fedora/Red Hat)
 - `pkg-config`

+We currently do not make any guarantees about the minimum supported Rust version to consumers, but we currently test two versions older than the current Rust stable.

 After installing the previous packages, compiling the project is achieved through [`cargo`](https://doc.rust-lang.org/cargo/):

 ```bash